Australia?? - Info Sources for the Emigrants

 You can read more and see pictures from the book.

-The Department of Immigration and Multicultural Affairs (DIMA) staff at the Berlin embassy are responsible for immigration applications from people living in Germany and Switzerland.
+The Department of Immigration and Border Protection (DIPB) staff at the Berlin embassy are responsible for immigration applications from people living in Germany and Switzerland.
 Austrian citizens living in Austria apply to the Australian Embassy in Vienna.
-Due to financial cutbacks, DIMA has in each of those countries a mailing house (private organisations) which distributes application forms and information leaflets on DIMA's behalf.
+(The name of the Department of Immigration has been changed several times since 1945).

 For more than a hundred years prospective emigrants have also obtained advice from the Raphaels-Werk, a Catholic welfare agency for emigrants in Germany, based in Hamburg.
 It provides advice and assistance to people leaving Germany either temporarily or permanently.
 The Raphaels-Werk has counselling offices in 25 German cities and is officially recognised by the German Government.
 In 1871 the Raphaels-Werk was established under the name St. Raphaels-Verein zum Schutz katholischer deutscher Auswanderer.
 St. Raphael is the patron saint of travellers.
 In 1941 the organisation was closed down and banned by the Gestapo.
 It was re-established in 1947.
 In 1977 the name was changed to Raphaels-Werk.
 In the 1990s it assisted many refugees passing through Germany on their way to new lives in countries like the USA, Australia and Canada.